Bankoga/golem/open_problems/connection_problems.md

 Some cells only have one possible connection for a given source.
 In such cases, we want to ensure that every cell using that source will always have a synapse to that source.

 > Open Question: How do we ensure that sources which require all cells using them to fully connect to them, do so?

+## Thalamus Region

+In the human brain, the thalamus is considered a part of the subcortex.
+However, it is strongly defined in conjunction with the neocortical columns.
+Consequently, we have so far been defining it within the cortical problem domain type.
+This approach makes having thalamic adjacency/bleed more difficult.

+> Open Question: Is thalamic adjacency/bleed necessary?

+There are several ways to answer this question.
+One is that this depends on the degree to which we want mimic the architecture of the human brain.
+Another is that such adjacency may play an important functional role.